 The preliminary trail design was completed by Pointe Strategies, a Colorado-based trail design and land planning firm.
 They specialize in building sustainable mountain bike trail systems and have experience working with public land agencies across the western U.S.

 Their design philosophy prioritizes environmental sustainability, natural terrain integration, and long-term durability.
-The trail is engineered to handle heavy use while minimizing erosion and maintenance needs.
+The trail is designed to handle heavy use while minimizing erosion and maintenance needs.

 As of early 2026, the project is in the Environmental Impact Report (EIR) phase.
 Key milestones: